Tech-Scribblings/InterdimensionalGitJourneys/journeys/good-morning-git-v1-exercise-008-AmendingCommits.md

 # Exercise 008 - Amending Commits

+With a flash of lightning and the roar of theengine, you arrive at the scene of the erroneous commit.
+You quicklyamend the commit, fixing the mistake and altering the commit messagewithout disturbing the spacetime continuum.

+Git commit --amend is your go-to command formaking these adjustments.
+You slip into your trusty DeLorean, fluxcapacitor charged and ready, and set the time circuits to the exactmoment of your previous commit.

 In this exercise, you'll learn how to amend your most recent commit, allowing you to change the commit message or include additional changes.